kylianxdev/kylianxdev/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Developer 💻, Entrepreneur 👨‍💼, and accountant 📄!
+I'm a Full-Stack Developer 💻, entrepreneur 👨‍💼 and accountant 📄!
 </h2>

 I love the entire process of developing creative programs.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.